SonOfGlory/rsschool-cv/cv.md

 - Address: Krakow, Poland

 #### Summary
 A talented, multilingual ukrainian with mind of a scientist and passion of artist.
-Already made test website, still not Junior but with have decent front-end experience.
+Already made test website, still not Junior but has decent front-end experience.

 Want to learn:
  - [ ] Sass/Less